Trump’s Guardrails Are Gone

 Trump blamed Sessions for recusing himself from the investigation because of a conflict of interest arising from his work on Trump’s campaign.

-Trump later called Sessions at home and asked him to “un-recuse” himself.
-He wanted Sessions back in charge so that he could investigate the 2016 Democratic presidential nominee, Hillary Clinton, and also to resume control of the Russia investigation.
+Trump later called Sessions at home and asked him to “unrecuse” himself.
+He wanted Sessions back in charge so that he could investigate the 2016 Democratic presidential nominee, Hillary Clinton, and also resume control of the Russia investigation.

 Sessions did not respond, the report shows, but neither did he comply and reverse his recusal.